 I don’t think that is any data that supports the use of emojis on LinkedIn.
 The data that I have is the experience I had when I first discovered people using emojis on LinkedIn.
 The purpose of using emojis on LinkedIn is to get someone to take a second glance at my headline.
 If I can use my headline to sell the view of my profile, then the emoji is a winner.

 Emojis have a great way to express ideas and clarifications.
-It’s scientifically proven that adding an emoji to text can clarify the feeling behind the text.
+It’s scientifically proven that adding an emoji to a text can clarify the feeling behind the text.
 I must believe then that the use of emojis allows us to attract directly into the lizard brain in the humans that are scanning LinkedIn.
 We are attracted to movement and something different creates a need in our brain to explain any changes to our environment.

 Things To Watch Out For

 Whatever you do, don’t overuse emojis.
 Yes, you can overuse emojis.
 Keep LinkedIn professional and be tasteful with the use of emojis on your LinkedIn profile.
 You want to simply grab someone’s attention with emojis.
 You don’t want to seem like you are screaming out in desperation.
 I don’t recommend placing emojis on your name or even on your title.

 I think the best place to put emojis is in the headline.
 I think that an emoji at the beginning is enough to grab someone’s attention.
 I have even placed an emoji in the middle if there is a transition in though in the middle of the headline.

 Good use of this is having an emoji at the beginning of your headline to grab attention.
 Follow this up with a question.
 Then use a pointing emoji that points at the rest of the headline that includes the answer.
 The only problem with this approach is that the headline is hidden at various points on different devices so you don’t always get the right effect.